KongMoyu/aoc22/README.md

 6.#include <cstdlib> :The C++ <cstdlib> header file declares a set of general-purpose functions such as: atof() to convert string to double.
 It also contains a few mathematical functions.
 For example, abs() to find the absolute value of a number.
   - current += std::atoi(line.c_str()); // atoi is a predefined function from the cstdlib header file used to convert a string value to an integer value.

-7. \t is used to push text in a line back by 1 tab, used for alinement of text in the terminal.
+7. '\t' is used to push text in a line back by 1 tab, used for alinement of text in the terminal.

 > Day 2: